ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-objectavoidance.rst

 References
 ==========

-- :ref:`Lightware SF40c <common-lightware-sf40c-objectavoidance>` (the first lidar used to add object avoidance) has details about limitations of the current implementation.
+- `Copter object avoidance wiki page is here <copter-object-avoidance>`__
-- More details of the algorithms used are on the `developer wiki's object avoidance page <http://ardupilot.org/dev/docs/code-overview-object-avoidance.html>`__.
+- More details of the algorithms used are on the `developer wiki's object avoidance page <http://ardupilot.org/dev/docs/code-overview-object-avoidance.html>`__